Skip to main content

 Relationship to Rollbacks

-Audit and rollback share the same underlying session data:
+Audit and rollback are independent features that share the same session directory and ID:

 AspectAuditRollback